The Juniper Tree (fairy tale): Motifs

-There are many themes, such as cannibalism, death, and food, that play an important role in the short story, The Juniper Tree.
-These overall themes are listed below.
+Several themes, among them cannibalism, death, and food, play an important role in the story.

 Cannibalism

-Some argue that The Juniper Tree draws cues from the short story Hansel and Gretel.
-Following the death of the main character, the mother (in an attempt to cover up his death) literally "chopped him in pieces, put him into the pan and... [cooked him up in blood-soup/black puddings].
-The husband then eats the blood-soup/black pudding, saying how “delicious [the] food is," and even asks for the wife to "give [him] some more.”
+As in "Hansel and Gretel", cannibalism is a major theme.
+Following the death of the main character, the mother (in an attempt to cover up his death) literally "chopped him in pieces, put him into the pot, and cooked him into stew".
+The husband then eats the stew, saying "this food is delicious" and repeatedly asking his wife for more, "until he had finished it all."

 Parallel between food and death

 It is quite clear by the end of the tale that food is associated with death.
 At the beginning of the short story, the first wife is cutting an apple when she cuts her fingers and "blood [falls to] the snow."
-An apple later is even referred to as ushering in the Devil when the little boy comes home and the Devil figuratively makes the mother say to him, "My son, wilt thou have an apple?”
+An apple later is even referred to as ushering in the Devil when the little boy comes home and the Devil figuratively makes the mother say to him, "My son, wilt thou have an apple?"
 You could even look to the son as a source of death when he is turned into stew.
 Finally, a millstone is used to kill the mother.
 A millstone is a tool typically used to grind corn.